Our team is here to help you in a safe and caring environment with the challenges of life

 lindaolson@liveoakcounselingcenter.org

 Linda has practiced psychotherapy for 30 years with individuals, couples and families.
-She has experience addressing anxiety, depression, relationships, addictions and life transitions.
+She has experience addressing relationship issues, anxiety, depression, addictions and life transitions.
+Positive solutions include focusing on strengths, resiliency and developing new and more creative ways to live with life stressors.

 Sarah S. Smith